Boavizta/cloud-scanner/README.md

 # Boavizta cloud-scanner 📡

-Cloud-scanner returns Boavizta environmental impact data of your cloud account.
+[Boavizta Cloud-scanner](https://github.com/Boavizta/cloud-scanner) returns environmental impacts of your AWS Instances (EC2) usage.

-It automates the inventory and usage of your ressources and combines it with the [Boavizta API](https://github.com/Boavizta/boaviztapi/).
+It combines real time _inventory_ and _usage_ data from your AWS account with [Boavizta API](https://github.com/Boavizta/boaviztapi/) to offer a global view of your impacts on a given region.

+It leverages Boavizta data and methology  to provide:

+- multi criteria impacts (Energy consumption, Abiotic resource depletion potential, and Global Warming Potential)
+- multi stage (Ressources Usage and Manufacture)

+The estimations can be filtered by tags.
+It eases attribution to a specific server, application or service.

+Cloud-scanner can be used:

+- from command line, to get an immediate view of your impacts 💻
-- Cloud-scanner produces metrics.
-You can use it to monitor and display real time impacts in a dashboard.
+- as a metric server .
+You can use it to monitor and display real time impacts in a dashboard 📊
-- Cloud-scanner can also be used as a command line application to get an immediate view of your impacts.

 ![A example dashboard rendering cloud scanner metrics](docs/src/images/cloud-scanner-dashboard-clear.png "A example dashboard rendering cloud scanner metrics in Grafana")